miker704/Strife/patches2.md

     - Added RefreshPageLoading screen container to later be used.
     - Add Trim to edit dmServers message.
     - Add Trim to edit Servers message.
+    - Added a mutation observer theme observer that anaylzes for changes to the current app theme if it is removed by abnormal means it is added back to keep the styles in check.

 ## Backend Changes